top of page

 Maria says:

 “I was asked if I would consider offering a step down from residential care.
-I had turned a few placements down due to matching alongside the other young person in placement.
+I had turned a few home matches down due to matching alongside the other young person in my home.
 I was able to meet a young person first.
 He initially said he didn’t want to stay here because he saw a couple of high chairs in the dining room and assumed that there would be young children here”.

 Maria explained she had young twin grandchildren.
 The child accepted Maria’s circumstances and said he would give the home match a go, and Maria has said the home match has worked out positively.